SQL Server Maintenance Solution

 SQL Server Backup

-DatabaseBackup is the stored procedure in the SQL Server Maintenance Solution for backing up databases.
-It is supported on SQL Server 2005, SQL Server 2008, SQL Server 2008 R2 and SQL Server 2012.
+DatabaseBackup is the SQL Server Maintenance Solution’s stored procedure for backing up databases.
+DatabaseBackup is supported on SQL Server 2008, SQL Server 2008 R2, SQL Server 2012, SQL Server 2014, SQL Server 2016, SQL Server 2017, SQL Server 2019, SQL Server 2022, and Azure SQL Managed Instance.

 Download